Joe Cervantes: Early life and education

-Joseph Cervantes was born in Las Cruces, New Mexico, and raised farming near La Mesa in southern Doña Ana County.
-Cervantes graduated from Las Cruces High School in 1979, and the University of New Mexico with a Bachelor of Arts in architecture in 1983.
-In 1985, Cervantes received a Master of Architecture degree from California Polytechnic State University.
-He was licensed as an architect by the State of California in 1987 and became an associate member of the American Institute of Architects (AIA).
+Joseph Cervantes was born in Las Cruces, New Mexico, and raised in a farming family near La Mesa.
+He graduated from Las Cruces High School in 1979, earned a B.A. in Architecture from the University of New Mexico in 1983, and a Master of Architecture from California Polytechnic State University in 1985.

-In 1991 Cervantes received his Juris Doctor degree from the University of New Mexico School of Law.
+Cervantes received his Juris Doctor from the University of New Mexico School of Law in 1991.